 tĕrram [ˈtεɾɾa] > [ˈtjera] tierra ‘land’

-This development also affects the Latin groups /mb/ and /mn/, which underwent assimilation to /mm/ and /nn/ respectively:
+This development also affects the Latin groups /mb/ and /mn/, which, due to assimilation, merged with the geminates /mm/ and /nn/ respectively:

 lŭmbum [ˈlombo] > [ˈlommo] > [ˈlomo] lomo ‘back’

 dŏm(i)num [ˈdɔmno] > [ˈdɔnno] > [dweɲo] dueño ‘owner’